Skip to main content

 Resources must be created (instantiated) by using the create keyword.

-At the end of a function which has resources (variables, constants, parameters) in scope, the resources must be either moved or destroyed.
+Before the closing bracket of a function that has resources created or moved into scope, those resources must explicitly be either moved to a valid storage location or destroyed.

 They are moved when used as an initial value for a constant or variable, when assigned to a different variable, when passed as an argument to a function, and when returned from a function.